ss1gohan13/A-Better-End-Print-Macro/README.md

 The End Print macro should work for all styles of printers (cartesian, corexz, corexy, delta, ect).

 ## :warning: Required changes in your slicer :warning:
-You need to update your "End G-code" in your slicer to be able to send data from slicer to this macro.
+You need to replace your "End G-code" in your slicer to be able to send data from slicer to this macro.
 Click on the slicer you use below and read the instructions.

 <details>
 <summary>SuperSlicer</summary>